Meditation in Action

-Yin Yoga was born from Taoist philosophy.
+Yin yoga was born from Taoist philosophy.
 The postures are more passive, occur mainly on the floor and are held for longer periods of time.
-Yin Yoga is unique in that you are asked to relax in the posture, soften the muscle and move closer to the bone.
+It’s unique in that you let gravity do the work.
+There is no efforting.
+We surrender and release.

-I first learned about Yin Yoga through Paul Grilley in 2003.
-Paul made a huge contribution to yoga.
-By emphasizing form over aesthetics, he created a “functional approach” to Yin Yoga.
-The mantra of functional yoga is that every skeletal structure is different.
-The point is not to fixate on a pose looking a certain way.
-The focus on the target area and where pain shouldn’t be.
-There is no such thing as a perfect pose.
-Skeletal variations are huge and everyone is different.
+I began practicing yin yoga in 2003 with Paul Grilley.
+By emphasizing form over aesthetics, Paul developed a “functional approach” to yin yoga.
+The mantra of the functional approach is that every skeletal structure is different.
+There is not “right” way.
 There is only learning to discriminate what works for you, by listening to your body.

 Three Principles of Yin Yoga

 The first principle in a yin yoga is that we find our appropriate edge.